Resources

 7. Scientific method - a set of procedures, guidelines, assumptions, and attitudes required for the organized and systematic collection, interpretation, and verification of data and the discovery of reproducible evidence, enabling laws and principles to be stated or modified

-8. Priority of Life - the order of priority given to hostages, innocents, officers/soldiers and suspects when planning and conducting CQB
+8. Priority of Life - the order of priority given to hostages, innocents, officers/soldiers and suspects when planning and conducting CQC

 9. Priority of threats - the order of priority given to people, areas and openings